jpinedaa/story-collab-ai/README.md

 3. Click save

 #### Selecting a Character
-1. Select the narrator or a character by clicking the respective card in the top
+1. Select the narrator or a character by clicking the respective card at the top
 2. The selected card will turn blue
 3. Hover your mouse over a character to see the full card for that character